DanOlinski/schedulerApp/README.md

   4. Start the database server using the `npm start` command from within dataBaseServer directory.
 The database will be served at <http://localhost:8001/>.
   5. Start the client web server(in a separate terminal) using the `npm start` command from reactServer directory.
 The client interface app will be served at <http://localhost:8000/>.
   6. Go to <http://localhost:8000/> in your browser and check out the features of this web page.
+  7. If you are running the local host go to the file `useApplicationData.js` located in folder `hooks` and update all of the end points to use <http://localhost:8000

 ## Running Tests
   - This app is setup with testing capabilities for both jest and cypress.